Too many islands, too little time! Thailand alone has more than its

 Officially part of Ko Lanta National Park, Ko Ngai (also spelt Hai) is

-- Ko Pha Ngan Although
+easily reached - Ko Pha Ngan

 best known for the monthly full moon parties, which attract thousands